Stack cold exposure, exercise, and sauna to recreate the evolutionary experience of your ancestors.

 Evolution at the water's edge

-Dr. Jack Kruse recently recommended a wonderful academic research book titled Human Brain Evolution: The Influence of Freshwater and Marine Food Resources (Cunnane & Stewart 2010) that describes the environmental conditions under which Homo sapiens were most likely to have evolved.
+Dr. Jack Kruse recently recommended a wonderful academic research book titled Human Brain Evolution: The Influence of Freshwater and Marine Food Resources (Cunnane & Stewart 2010) that holds clues about the ancient traditions that are best tuned to human biology.
+The book describes the environmental conditions under which Homo sapiens were most likely to have evolved.
 In my earlier article How cold water immersion shaped human evolution, I described the features of human anatomy that support the Aquatic Ape Hypothesis (Hardy 1960).
 For example, unlike the chimpanzees and bonobos with whom we share 99% of our DNA, I argued that humans:

 However, the one aspect of human anatomy that most distinguishes humans from every other creature is our enormous brain.
 While I talked about the necessity of water birth to ease the difficulty of passing a big baby brain through a narrow human pelvis, I didn't go into depth about the evolutionary and geographic conditions on which our brains depend.